 A general survey of the Hebrew Bible and the Christian writings (New Testament) with special emphasis to the religious and national life of the Hebrew people, the life of Jesus, and the development of the early church.
-An Online and Professional Studies requirement for Online and Professional Studies degree programs only.
+An Online Program requirement for Online Degree Programs only.